Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 We are free to choose the optimisation algorithm used for solving the optimisation problem \eqref{eq:opt-prob}, since any gradient-based method will work.
-Unless otherwise stated, L-BFGS is the algorithm used here.
-L-BFGS is a quasi-Newton method, incorporating approximate Hessian information into each iteration, which significantly improves the convergence properties of the optimisation near minima compared to gradient descent.
+Unless otherwise stated, the Limited-memory BFGS (L-BFGS) algorithm is used.
+L-BFGS is a quasi-Newton method, incorporating approximate Hessian information into each iteration, which significantly improves the convergence properties of the optimisation near minima compared to gradient descent \citep{liu1989,fletcher2000chapter2}.
 This is particularly important here because the optimisation problem is non-convex, with many possible solutions potentially very close together.
-The problem is also generally quite poorly conditioned, mostly due to the influence of the Laplacian which has large effects on the high frequency components of the flow that decay away the most rapidly.
+The problem is also generally quite poorly conditioned, a topic that will be further expanded upon in section~\ref{sec:conditioning}.
 L-BFGS's ability to approximate the local curvature of the solution reduces the effect of this poor conditioning.
 Further discussions on each algorithm can be found in \citet{nocedal2006}.
 The optimisation is performed using the \href{https://github.com/JuliaNLSolvers/Optim.jl}{Optim.jl} package \citep{optim.jl}.
 Any algorithm used here is also coupled with the Hager-Zhang line search algorithm as described in \citet{hager2005-linesearch}.
 This further improves convergence rates, albeit at the possibility of reducing the robustness of the convergence.
 In practice, however, this is not observed to be an issue.
 The threshold for convergence is defined as $\mathcal{R}[\bm{u}]<10^{-12}$.